davepar/gcalendarsync/README.md

   (use File -> Make a copy).
 * In the Tools menu, select Script Editor.
 * For the "calendarId" value in the script, paste in the Calendar ID from above.
+* Set the correct time zone in File, Spreadsheet settings.
 * Save the script.

 Part 2b.
 If instead you want to create a new spreadsheet from scratch, or use one you already have: